butfirstchai.com

 ½ teaspoon allspice powder

-• Add salt and baking powder only 10 minutes before frying.
+• Transfer to a bowl and refrigerate for at least 20 minutes (up to 24 hours).
+Add salt and baking powder only 10 minutes before cooking.

 salt to taste